How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Model

-We study several special cases for the transfer matrix $\lambda_{i,j}$: \begin{description} \item[ \emph{Pairs}:] the users are divided in pairs, e.g. $(1,2)$, $(3,4)$, etc. All transfers are only inside each pair, i.e, for every $i$, only $\lambda_{2i,2i-1}$ and $\lambda_{2i-1,2i}$ are non-zero.
-This is in some sense the ``best case'' for lightning, since we need a channel only between user $i$ to user $j$. \item[ \emph{Symmetric Uniform}:] $\lambda_{i,j}=\lambda$ for all $i$ and $j$. \item[ \emph{Asymmetric Uniform}:] for each pair $i,j$, $\lambda_{i,j}+\lambda_{j,i} = \ell$ and $|\lambda_{i,j}-\lambda_{j,i}|=\Delta$.
-I.e, the pairs are asymmetric, either user $i$ transfers more money to user $j$ or vice-versa.\footnote{note that in general, it is possible that some agents accumulate money endlessly while other agents spend money endlessly; this can be explained by assuming that they do some transfers outside bitcoin.
-Alternatively, we can assume a special topology in which all nodes have an even degree and have positive net transfer in exactly half their edges.} \end{description}
+We study several special cases for the transfer matrix $\lambda_{i,j}$: \begin{itemize} \item \emph{Pairs}: the users are divided in pairs (e.g. $(1,2), (3,4), \ldots$) All transfers are only inside each pair, i.e, for every $i$, only $\lambda_{2i,2i-1}$ and $\lambda_{2i-1,2i}$ are non-zero.
+This is in some sense the best case for lightning, since we need a channel only between user $i$ and user $j$. \item \emph{Symmetric uniform}: $\lambda_{i,j}=\lambda$ for all $i$ and $j$. \item \emph{Asymmetric uniform}: for each pair $i,j$, $\lambda_{i,j}+\lambda_{j,i} = \ell$ and $|\lambda_{i,j}-\lambda_{j,i}|=\Delta$.
+I.e, the pairs are asymmetric, either user $i$ transfers more money to user $j$ or vice-versa. \end{itemize} In general, it is possible that some agents accumulate money endlessly while other agents spend money endlessly; this can be explained by assuming that they do some transfers outside bitcoin.
+Alternatively, one can assume a special topology in which all nodes have an even degree and have positive net transfer in exactly half their edges.